alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 - a summary of product characteristics (SPC) or product literature (or both)
 - a marketing authorisation certificate
 - Spanish or French versions of your documents

+[Question for SME: What does someone do with the certificate when they've got it?
+Attach it to their consignment?]

 ###Other ways to apply
 {:#apply-email}